Erika Girardi Breaks Down Over Her Police Officer Son On ‘RHOBH’ [Video]

 Erika Girardi showed a side of herself that fans hadn’t yet seen on last night’s episode of The Real Housewives of Beverly Hills.

-During Tuesday’s new episode of the Bravo reality series, Erika Girardi was involved in tense showdown with co-star Eileen Davidson during a cast trip to Hong Kong that led to tears and sobs over her police officer son, Tommy Zizzo.
+During Tuesday’s new episode of the Bravo reality series, Erika Girardi was involved in a tense showdown with co-star Eileen Davidson during a cast trip to Hong Kong that led to tears and sobs over her police officer son, Tommy Zizzo.

 As People Magazine explained to readers on March 21, it all started when Davidson brought up the idea of Girardi settling her differences with new co-star Dorit Kemsley after the highly talked about “pantygate” incident.